 - Juggling the demands of work and family

 - Struggling with weight gain as your metabolism slows

 - Looking to learn more about menopause

-If you’ve come to age 40 and escaped the words nutrition and exercise, then you may not have been listening.
-These two essential parts of health are of major importance to your general well being in your 20s, 30s, 40s and on.
-No matter how often we hear it, it can still be difficult.
+The powerful one-two combo of nutrition and exercise is essential to your general well-being in your 20s, 30s, 40s and beyond.
+No matter how often we hear it, it can still be challenging to put into practice.

 Recently, providers have realized that many women are Vitamin D deficient.
-All women should intake a minimum of 800 IU daily of Vitamin D to help support their bone health.
-If you smoke, consider quitting as tobacco users tend to have a higher risk of osteoporosis and go through menopause earlier.
+Most providers recommend women take a minimum of 800 IU daily of Vitamin D to help support their bone health.
+If you smoke, consider quitting, as tobacco users tend to have a higher risk of osteoporosis and go through menopause earlier.

 As a woman gears up for menopause, it can feel like stepping into the unknown.
 It is not abnormal to transition into menopause in the 40s, although the average age is 51.
 Remember, menopause does not happen overnight.

-During the transition phase, women can experience various issues, such as:
+During the perimenopausal phase, women can experience various issues, such as:

 - Hot flashes or night sweats